WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 online via the parent portals of PowerSchool and Schoology, and asking questions about your child’s progress with

-his/her teachers on an on-going basis. • Take primary responsibility for teaching ethics, values, morals, and citizenship to your children. • Be positive role models, and promote the school rules in this handbook.
+• Take primary responsibility for teaching ethics, values, morals, and citizenship to your children.

 Mission Statement

-Inspiring Excellence, One Spartan at a time!
+Inspiring Excellence, One Spartan at a Time!

 Vision Statement